You may take multivitamins if you feel that your current diet is insufficient

 Aim for balance

-Attempting to boost our immune system by taking large doses of single vitamins and supplements may disrupt the balance of cells.
-Our body continuously makes different types of white blood cells needed against infected cells and then the excess cells destroy themselves through natural cell death.
-Researchers still haven’t discovered the ideal mix of cells for our immune system to work best so for now, the best course of action is to maintain a healthy lifestyle.
+Attempting to boost our immune system simply by consuming extra doses of single vitamins and supplements may disrupt the balance of cells so the best course of action is to maintain a healthy lifestyle.

 Although no studies have proven the direct relationship between exercise and an improved immune system, some have considered that it may be linked to better circulation of the antibodies for more efficient resistance